How can you make more sales as a professional photographer?

 Of course, don’t force expensive items down their throat, or if there is clear disinterest when the high-ticket items are bandied about don’t press on them, but don’t shy away from asking.

 We all know that saying that involves ‘assume’ and breaking it up into smaller words.
-Equally, you can’t have sales if you don’t ask for them, and sometimes – believe it or not, it’ll be better that you did at least ask.
+Equally, you can’t have sales if you don’t ask for them, and sometimes – believe it or not, it’ll be better if you did at least ask.

-5) Consider Removing your Sales Minimums
+5) Consider Removing your Sales Minimum

 In a similar vein, and to get back to another possible sales tactic, consider removing your sales minimum for your orders.